 Alfred Woodworth died in September of 1911.
-Sara Woodworth and their son, Stewart Campbell Woodworth, an attorney, continued to live at 204 Commonwealth until her death in 1914.
+Sara Woodworth and their son, Stewart Campbell Woodworth, an attorney, continued to live at 204 Commonwealth until her death in September of 1914.
 Stewart Woodworth moved to 161 Bay State Road soon thereafter.

 During the 1927-1928 winter season, the Blanchards were living at 311 Marlborough and 204 Commonwealth was the home of Francis Douglas Cochrane and his wife Ramelle (Frost) Cochrane.
-F. Douglas Cochrane was a banker and was a founder of the New England Oil Refining Company.
+F. Douglas Cochrane was a banker and a founder of the New England Oil Refining Company.
 By the 1928-1929 season, they had moved to 294 Beacon.
 204 Commonwealth and 294 Beacon were temporary residences for the Cochranes; they owned 257 Commonwealth, where they had lived in 1927 and once again lived in 1931.

 By the 1928-1929 winter season, the Blanchards had resumed living at 204 Commonwealth, and continued to live there until about 1941, when they moved to an apartment at 276 Marlborough.

 On August 1, 1941, 204 Commonwealth was acquired from Elinor Blanchard by John E. Baginski, who conveyed it on the same day to real estate dealers Warren-Stevens, Inc.